Moise Kean joined Everton in August 2019 from Juventus for an undisclosed fee, penning a five-year contract until the end of June 2024.

 Kean made 13 appearances and scored six goals in Juventus’s Serie A winning campaign in 2018/19 to fix his reputation as one of Europe’s most exciting young strikers.

-The teenager made his league debut for the Turin club aged 16, replacing fellow forward Mario Mandzukic against Pescara in November 2016.
+He made his league debut for the Turin club aged 16, replacing Croatia frontrunner Mario Mandzukic against Pescara in November 2016.

 When Kean played the final six minutes of a Champions League game in Sevilla three days later he became the first player born in the 2000s to feature in the competition.